cerenhaydaroglu/liver_segmentation/README.md

-# U-Net Segmentation for Liver Tumor by Pytorch
+# U-Net Segmentation for Medical Images by Pytorch

-The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+This repository provides an extremely simple code for Image Segmentation by [U-Net](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) using PyTorch.
+[Liver Tumor Segmentation Challenge (LiTS)](https://competitions.codalab.org/competitions/17094) dataset is used for demonstration.

 ---